Pontyclun Environment Group

 Origins

-Pontyclun Environment Group (PEG) is a member and volunteer organisation that operates in the Pontyclun Community Council area.
+Pontyclun Environment Group (PEG) is a member and volunteer organisation that operates in the Pontyclun Town Council area.

 This covers the communities of Talygarn, Castell y Mwnws, Brynsadler, Pontyclun, Miskin, Pantaquesta and Groesfaen.